 Give yourself a time limit.

 How long do you want your evening schedule to be?
 I've chosen 2 hours for my schedule.
 If you want more or less time, it up to you to make that decision.

 Below is a photo of an example of what that plan would look like.

 It's time for your final draft!

 Now it is time to finalize your schedule.
 I like to make this in a google sheet.
-Start out by create a time slot.
+Start out by creating a time slot.
 I like making 15 minute increment time slots.
 Then you start filling in your schedule.

 As time goes on, as I have found, your schedule ends up becoming second nature, and a lot quicker.
 Since you are used to doing each of these items each night you'll breeze through them.

 Where is the time savings?

-Here it is, before I set up my evening schedule I was luck to get the kitchen cleaned up after dinner.
+Here it is before I set up my evening schedule I was lucky to get the kitchen cleaned up after dinner.
 Now I'm able to pick up the house, clean the kitchen, prep for tomorrow, and have a nicely structured evening.
 That has lead to a productive morning.